beau-ryan/PublicRepo/README.md

 # USOS: Universal System Operations Technology Independence & User Sovereignty

-Updates will be continuous as I go over the project and edit and adding files so for accuracy, keep checking back for changes and additional project files
+Updates will be continuous as I go over the project and edit as well as adding files over time so for accuracy don't rely on documents to heavily till I have updated final main readme keep checking back for changes and additional project files

 ![Status](https://img.shields.io/badge/Status-Active%20Development-brightgreen)
 ![Platform](https://img.shields.io/badge/Platform-Cross--Platform-blue)